agombolay/ribose-map/README.md

 Data Analysis:
 * **Sequence**: Calculate and visualize frequencies of nucleotides at and flanking sites of rNMP incorporation
-* **Distribution**: Visualize coverage of rNMPs across chromosomes and create bedgraph files for genome browser
+* **Distribution**: Visualize coverage of rNMPs across genome and create bedgraph files for genome browser

 ## How to set up repository:
 ```